Spea/SpBowerBundle/Resources/doc/index.md

 3. Configure the bundle
 4. Installing bower dependencies
 5. Use the installed assets in your templates
+6. Add composer scripts for automatic update of dependencies

 ### Step 1: Download SpBowerBundle using composer